“Building community, one scholar at a time.”

 Justin Roberson (Linkedin), is a Master Student in the Student Affairs in Higher Education Program at Iowa State University.
 His assistantship is within the Multicultural Student affairs office.
 Prior to ISU, Justin worked for a year in higher education and as a board member for an international non-profit.
 He is interested in researching how black men navigate predominantly white spaces and the manifestation of resilience against oppression.
 Justin’s purpose is to enamor others to purposeful work.
 He received his B.A. in Sociology from the University of Iowa.

 Chelsea Smith (Linkedin), is a second-year graduate student in the Student Affairs in Higher Education program at Iowa State University.
-She serves as a graduate assistant for High Ability Recruitment and Telecounseling in the Office of Admissions.
+She serves as the graduate assistant for Multicultural Student Success in the College of Liberal Arts and Sciences.
 Her research interests include college access, college success, retention for students of Color.
 Chelsea served two years with College Advising Corps (2014-2016).
 She received her Bachelor of Arts in History from the University of Georgia.

 Katherine Friesen, M.L.S., is a fourth-year doctoral student in Higher Education in the School of Education at Iowa State University.
 She is a graduate assistant for the College of Engineering and Leadership Studies Program, where she teaches courses for the Engineering Leadership Program.
 Katherine received a B.S. in Secondary Education and a minor in Leadership Studies from Kansas State University, and a M.L.S. in Leadership Studies from Marquette University.
 Previously, Katherine taught middle school social studies.
 Katherine is interested in researching teaching and learning strategies in leadership education, as well as retention and persistence of women in STEM and leadership programs.
 She aspires to be a faculty member in a Leadership Studies Program upon graduation.

 Korey Kollasch, Ph.D., (Linkedin), is a post-doc with the Higher Education program at Iowa State University.
 He earned his B.S. in Kinesiology and his M.Ed. in Higher Education (Leadership & Learning) from ISU.
 Since 2012, he has been a graduate assistant in ISU’s School of Education, Extension & Outreach, and IINSPIRE-LSAMP program.
 With a deep athletics coaching background, Korey studies multi-pronged relationships between athletics and education.